marioidival/multipserve/README.txt

 Issues
 ------
-Multi Pserve works but not how I think...
+MultiPserve works but not how I think...

 I want it to has a web page or even at the terminal (which I think unlikely/not functional) show the logs of active servers.

-Look `issues <https://github.com/marioidival/multi_pserve/issues/>`_  for more details.
+Look `issues <https://github.com/marioidival/multipserve/issues/>`_  for more details.

 1. All application now are loaded in --reload mode